Ph.D. Application Procedure

 Applicants must have received a bachelor's degree from a college or university of accredited standing, in a branch of engineering or science appropriate to the study of biomedical engineering.
 The applicant's academic record must demonstrate the promise of superior performance in advanced study and research, as evidenced by a strong undergraduate record, strong letters of recommendation, and a focused statement of purpose that explains why the applicant wants to pursue a Ph.D. in biomedical engineering.

-The general Graduate Record Examination (GRE) is required.
-GRE Scores are strongly recommended.
+Graduate Record Examination (GRE) Scores are optional.
 Applicants that intend to submit an application without GRE scores are encouraged to contact faculty with whom they would like to work with, and ask if the GRE is an important criterion.
 Applicants from countries where English is not the primary language must also take an English Language Test (TOEFL, IELTS, PTE, Duolingo).
 Minimum test scores are listed here: https://www.ccny.cuny.edu/admissions/biomedical-engineering.
 While there are no minimum scores for the GRE, it is expected that the scores demonstrate aptitude for graduate research.

 For entry into the Ph.D. program, courses normally taken as an undergraduate in biomedical engineering should have been completed (see the list of courses below).